 What hinders us from telling our stories to the next generation?

-We think we have no stories, (what story?).
-Even if we realize we have a few, we think our stories belong in Yawnsville.
-We've all met people who tell the same story repeatedly.
+We believe we have no stories, (what story?), even if we realize we have a few, we think our stories belong in Yawnsville.

-One man I knew told the same four stories.
-In one of the stories, he recounts the miracle of his two daughter's birth because he had such a low sperm count.
-It's the famous sperm story and we all smile graciously living with way too much information.
+We've all met people who tell the same story over and over again.
+One of my dearest friend's elderly father tells the same four stories.
+In one of the stories he recounts the miracle of his two daughter's birth because he had such a low sperm count.
+It' the famous sperm story and we all smile graciously living with way too much information.